tarundalai1999/tarundalai1999/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Tarun Dalai**, a Process Associate - Cloud Engineer based in Hyderabad, India.
+I'm **Tarun Dalai**, a Process Associate - Cloud Engineer based in **Genpact**.
 I am passionate about transitioning into a DevOps or Cloud DevOps Engineer role.
 I specialize in CI/CD, cloud services, and containerization.

 ### 🔭 I’m currently working on ...
 At **Genpact**, I'm streamlining operational workflows and automating infrastructure provisioning.
 My current projects involve: